-F-O5 Prevent the alteration of natural drainage schemes and in the case of development works, require the provision of acceptable mitigation measures in order to minimise the risk of flooding and negative impacts to water quality.

-F-O6 To have regard to the "Planning System and Flood Risk Management - Guidelines for Planning Authorities" (DoEHLG/OPW, 2009) through the use of the sequential approach and application of the Justification Tests for Development Management and Development Plans, during the period of this Plan.

-F-O7 To ensure that a flood risk assessment is carried out for any development proposal, where flood risk may be an issue in accordance with the "Planning System and Flood Risk Management - Guidelines for Planning Authorities" (DoECLG/OPW, 2009).
+F-05 Prevent the alteration of natural drainage schemes and in the case of development works, require the provision of acceptable mitigation measures in order to minimise the risk of flooding and negative impacts to water quality.
+F-06 To have regard to the "To ensure that the "Planning System and Flood Risk Management - Guidelines for Planning Authorities" (DoEHLG/OPW, 2009) are fully implemented as appropriate through the use of the sequential approach and application of the Justification Tests for Development Management and Development Plans, during the period of this Plan.
+F-07 To ensure that a flood risk assessment is carried out for any development proposal, where flood risk may be an issue in accordance with the "Planning System and Flood Risk Management - Guidelines for Planning Authorities" (DoECLG/OPW, 2009).
 This assessment shall be appropriate to the scale and nature of risk to the potential development.